-Note: Proposals received after the closing date and time will not be considered.
+Proposals received after the closing date and time will not be considered.
 In addition, proposals received via fax or e-mail are not acceptable.

-The University of Kentucky accepts deliveries of RFPs Monday through Friday from 8 a.m. to 5 p.m.
+Please note: the University of Kentucky mail services accepts deliveries of RFPs Monday through Friday from 8 a.m. to 5 p.m.
 Lexington, KY time.
-However, RFPs must be received by 3 p.m.
+However, RFPs must be received at the bid desk by 3 p.m.
 Lexington, KY time on the date specified on the RFP in order to be considered.